Barista Blend Oat Milk

 2 servings

-• Healthier: Lots of oat milk are loaded with fillers, gums, artificial ingredients, etc. by making it at home you guarantee to know exactly what it’s made out of
+• Healthier: Many oat milks are loaded with fillers, gums, artificial ingredients, and more.
+By making it at home, you guarantee that you know exactly what it’s made of.

 Barista oat milk in a jug on a countertop.